ceph/ceph/doc/dev/osd_internals/mclock_wpq_cmp_study.rst

 .. image:: ../../images/mclock_wpq_study/Recovery_Rate_Comparison_HDD_WALdB_WPQ_vs_mClock.png

-As expected, the *high_client_ops* impacts recovery opeations the most as it took an average of  ~1409 secs for the recovery to complete at ~3 Objects/sec.
+As expected, the *high_client_ops* impacts recovery operations the most as it took an average of  ~1409 secs for the recovery to complete at ~3 Objects/sec.
 The recovery bandwidth as expected was the lowest at ~11 MiB/s.